flwn/signalr-ts/readme.md

 #signalr-ts
-Signalr-ts is a signalr client library written in TypeScript with 'no' third-party library dependencies.
+Signalr-ts is a signalr client library written in TypeScript with 'no' third-party library dependencies (except for polyfills).

 ##Todo:

 * Documentation
 * Unit tests
-* Buid scripts
+* Build scripts
+* Implementation:
+ * Implement reconnect
+ * More resilient error handling.

 ##Build
 The build process of Signalr-ts not completely fleshed out.
 The goal is to provide several builds for systemjs, amd and stand alone.
 Right now only the SystemJS version is supported.